 Your manifest must include an

 api_version field to deploy.
-This pins your app to a specific Compose runtime version.
-Example: api_version: "0.1.0".
-See App Configuration for details.Monitoring your app via the webapp
+This pins your app to a specific Compose runtime.
+Use "stable" if unsure.
+See Release channels for details.Hosted Postgres database

-Like with our indexing products, you’ll see your Compose Apps in the Goldsky Webapp.
-From there you’ll be able to see the App’s status, recent task runs (with details about all context function calls) and raw logs output.
-The url for your App’s dashboard will be formed like:Deleting a Compose app
+Like with our indexing products, you’ll see your Compose Apps in the Goldsky webapp.
+From there you can view the app’s status, recent task runs (with per-operation details — eachctx.* call a task made), and raw log output.

-You can delete a Compose app from the webapp by navigating to your app’s dashboard and clicking the Delete button.
-A confirmation modal will appear requiring you to type the app name to confirm deletion.Database management options
+You can delete a Compose app either from the webapp (navigate to the app’s dashboard and click Delete) or from the CLI:Database management options

-- Keep database: Uncheck the “Delete associated database” option to preserve the database.
+--delete-databaseor answer the interactive prompt to opt in. - Keep database: Preserve the database when deleting the app.
 This is useful if you want to retain your data for analysis or migrate it to another app.
+This is the default in the CLI; in the webapp, uncheck “Delete associated database” before confirming.

 Pipeline validation